nikoeconomos/Dynanote-ENGR100/README.txt

 ------------------
 INSTRUCTIONS:

-*Note that to run the program on your system you most likely will need to install a few Julia packages.
+*Note that to run the program on your system, you will likely need to install a few Julia packages.
 The REPL should give you the command needed to install the package(s): Pfg.add("Package")

 1. In the Julia REPL, type include("DYNANOTE.jl") to run the program.

-*You may recieve various warnings in the terminal when running the program.
-Disregard these as they do not affect the functionality.
+*You may receive warnings in the terminal when running the program, which can be ignored.

-2. Running the programn should bring you to the main GUI.
-This GUI various sound modification options.
+2. Running the programn will bring you to the main GUI.
+This GUI contains buttons for various sound modifications.

-*The background will be white, which differs from our demonstration as the image file must be downloaded locally.

-3. To get started, press the record button to record in a sound.
+3. To get started, press the record button.
-Currently the sample will < 1 second in duration (Part of the end is cut off to elminate a clicking noise).

-4. Preform various sound modifications as desired.
+4. Add various sound modifications as desired.
 Pressing the "play" button will play the sound back.
 Pressing the "clear" button allows you to start over.

 *In our prototype, the only modifcations avaliable are sustain (Whole Note, Half Note, and Quarter Note only), ADSR, Attack-Decay, Reverb, and Tremolo.
+Functionality will be expanded in future iterations.

-5. Once you have made the various modifcations, press the "Generate Synthesizer" button to create a synthesizer with the sample.
-This will generate another GUI in which you can record and play back an song.
+5. Once you have made the various modifcations, press the "Generate Synthesizer" button.
+This will generate another GUI, a piano, in which you can record and play back a song with your edited sample.

-*Please note that in our current prototype, the synthesizer only supports generating add synthesizer from an original sample and a sample with Tremolo added to it.
+*In our current prototype, the synthesizer only supports generating add synthesizer from an original sample and a sample with Tremolo added to it.